 Dear Friend of the Mountains-to-Sea Trail:

-In April 2022, Kate Dixon will retire after 15 years as Executive Director of Friends of the MST.
-To honor Kate for all she has accomplished for the trail and for Friends, the Board has launched the Kate Dixon Legacy Campaign to provide a way for people who want to honor her to make a gift for the trail.
+In February 2022, Kate Dixon retired after 15 years as Executive Director of Friends of the MST.
+To honor Kate for all she has accomplished for the trail and for Friends, the Board launched the Kate Dixon Legacy Campaign to provide a way for people who want to honor her to make a gift for the trail.

 Kate came to Friends of MST in 2008 with extraordinary nonprofit and conservation experience.
 She had served eleven years as Executive Director of the Triangle Land Conservancy and then spent four years leading a significant NC partnership called Land for Tomorrow.